dynaroars/igen/README.md

 # README #

-iGen (Interaction Generator) is a dynamic analysis tool that discovers interactions among configurable options from traces. iGen employs a stochastic search method to iteratively search for a small and "good" set of configurations to find desired interactions.
-Igen performs trace partitioning on both positive and negative traces to generate expressive interactions, e.g., combination of both conjunctive and disjunctive formulae.
-Preliminary results show that Intgen is highly efficient and effective on a set of benchmarks consisting of highly-configurable software, e.g., apache httpd, mysql.
+iGen (Interaction Generator) is a dynamic analysis tool that discovers interactions among configurable options from traces. iGen employs a stochastic method to iteratively search for a small and "good" set of configurations to find desired interactions.  iGen performs trace partitioning on both positive and negative traces to generate expressive interactions, e.g., combination of both conjunctive and disjunctive formulae.
+Preliminary results show that the tool is highly efficient and effective on a set of benchmarks consisting of highly-configurable software, e.g., apache httpd, mysql.

-## Setup ##
+## SETUP ##

 The source code of iGen is released under the BSD license and can be downloaded using the commands

 ```
-#!shell

 hg clone https://nguyenthanhvuh@bitbucket.org/nguyenthanhvuh/igen/
 hg clone https://nguyenthanhvuh@bitbucket.org/nguyenthanhvuh/common_python/
 ```